bitcoin/bitcoin/src/omnicore/doc/rpc-api.md

-    "data" : "information",         // (string) additional information or a description "url" : "uri",                  // (string) an URI, for example pointing to a website "divisible" : true|false        // (boolean) whether the tokens are divisible },
+    "data" : "information",         // (string) additional information or a description "url" : "uri",                  // (string) an URI, for example pointing to a website "divisible" : true|false        // (boolean) whether the tokens are divisible "issuer" : "address",           // (string) the Bitcoin address of the issuer on record "creationtxid" : "hash",        // (string) the hex-encoded creation transaction hash "fixedissuance" : true|false,   // (boolean) whether the token supply is fixed "managedissuance" : true|false, // (boolean) whether the token supply is managed by the issuer },
   ...
 ]